mpenet/grease/README.md

 Provides faster non thread-safe alternatives to common Classes such as ByteArrayIOStream, BufferedIOStream.

-Code taken from various repositories such as Apache Cassandra.
+Code taken from various repositories such as Apache Cassandra and ElasticSearch.

 ## Installation